IMPORT INTO only works for existing tables. For information on how to import data into new tables, see

 disabled, then imports from local directories and NFS drives are disabled.

-nodeIDis provided, the data files will be in the
+nodeIDis required and the data files will be in the

 externdirectory of the specified node.
-Currently, using a
+In most cases (including single-node clusters), using

-nodeIDis optional but strongly encouraged.
-If you do not specify a
+selfif you do not want to specify a

-externdirectories of arbitrary nodes and will likely not work as intended; to work correctly, each node must have the
+externdirectories of arbitrary nodes; however, to work correctly, each node must have the

 --external-io-dirflag point to the same NFS mount or other network-backed, shared storage.